pflarue/ardop/docs/USAGE_linux.md

 `ardopcf -c /dev/ttyUSB1 --keystring FEFE88E01C0001FD --unkeystring FEFE88E01C0000FD 8515 plughw:1,0 plughw:1,0`

-4. There are some additional command line options that you might want to use.
+There are some additional command line options that you might want to use.
 Other than port, capture device, playback device, the order in which the command line options are given does not matter.
 See [Commandline_options.md](Commandline_options.md) for info on all possible options.

 A.  By default, **ardopcf** writes log files in the directory where it is started.
 You can change where these files are created with the `-l` or `--logdir` option.
-For example, I created an `$HOME/ardop_logs` and use `--logdir ~/ardop_logs`.
+For example, I created `$HOME/ardop_logs` and use `--logdir ~/ardop_logs`.

 B.  To enable the WebGui use `-G 8514` or `--webgui 8514`.
 This sets the WebGui to be available by typing `localhost:8514` into the navgation bar of your web browser.
 You may choose a different port number if 8514 causes a conflict with other software.
 The WebGui is likely to be useful when you adjust the transmit and receive audio levels as described later.

 C.  The `-H` or `--hostcommands` option can be used to automatically apply one or more semicolon separated commands that **ardopcf** accepts from host programs like [Pat](https://getpat.io).
 See [Host_Interface_Commands.md](Host_Interface_Commands.md) for more information about these commands.
 The commands are applied in the order that they are written, but usually this doesn't matter.
 As an example, `--hostcommands "MYCALL AI7YN"` sets my callsign to `AI7YN`.
-Pat will do this, so it isn't usually necessary, but it is a convenient example.
+Pat will do this, so it isn't usually necessary as a startup option, but it is a convenient example.
 Because most commands will include a command, a space, and a value, you usually need to put quotation marks around the commands string.
 After you adjust your sound audio levels, you may discover that you want the **ardopcf** transmit drive level to be less than the default of 100%.  `--hostcommands "MYCALL AI7YN;DRIVELEVEL 90"` would set my callsign and set the transmit drive level to 90%.

 So, an example of the complete command you might want to use to start **ardopcf** is:

-`ardopcf --logdif ~\ardopc_logs -p /dev/ttyUSB1 -G 8514 --hostcommands "DRIVELEVEL 90" 8515 plughw:1,0 plughw:1,0`
+`ardopcf --logdir ~/ardopc_logs -p /dev/ttyUSB1 -G 8514 --hostcommands "DRIVELEVEL 90" 8515 plughw:1,0 plughw:1,0`

 With this running, **ardopcf** is functional and ready to be used by a host program like [Pat](https://getpat.io).
 However, you probably don't want to type all of this every time you want to start **ardopcf**.
 So, the next sections describe some better options for starting **ardopcf**.
 All of them will use the sequence of options that you identified in this section.